top of page

 Self-esteem

 The complaint about low self-esteem and lack of confidence is a very common one.
 However, what I find time and time again is that individuals often lack of clear picture of what self-esteem and confidence are really about.
-So a little bit of clarification may be useful to start with.
+Let me clarify this for you.

-The connection between self-esteem and worth is clearly indicated by the etymology.
-Indeed, the verb “to esteem” comes from the French estimer, itself based on the Latin aestimare which means “to value, determine the value of”.
-Understanding self-esteem requires exploring the notion of personal worth.
-Personal worth rests on the possession of certain attributes.
-These attributes can be of different sorts, physical, emotional, moral or intellectual.
-Our abilities often form a part of the list of attributes, but this list extends much further as to include all our personal qualities or traits and dispositions.
+Etymology confirms the connection between self-esteem and worth.
+The verb “to esteem” comes from the French estimer, itself based on the Latin aestimare which means “to value, determine the value of”.
+Therefore, understanding self-esteem requires exploring the notion of personal worth.
+Personal worth rests on the possession of certain attributes, which can be of different sorts, physical, emotional, moral or intellectual.
+Our abilities can figure within the list of attributes, but so can our personal qualities or traits and dispositions.
 Let’s take an example.
-A leader with low self-esteem may question their adequacy with their role because they feel that they do not possess the necessary abilities.
-However, they may also do so because they consider that they lack the proper moral standards.
-Obviously, in this case we have moved beyond the question of the person’s abilities, as what we are considering is their possession of a moral compass.
+A leader with low self-esteem may question their adequacy because they feel that they do not possess the necessary abilities to fulfil their role.
+However, they may also do so because they consider that they lack the proper moral standards (to do, for example, with their boundaries, or lack of).
+In one case, we are dealing with abilities, in the other we are dealing with morality.

-With a clearer view of what self-esteem consists of, we can now move towards an adequate definition of low self-esteem.
-Low self-esteem has to do with the internalised or internally imposed disqualification of one’s self from the right to participate in certain or most situations in the world, due to a perceived lack of worth which itself derives from the perception that one does not possess the required attributes.
-Low confidence will frequently result from having low self-esteem, which may be the reason why they are so often confused.
-Indeed, once one perceives oneself as lacking the attributes which are necessary to take part in a given situation or action, one will often also feel unable to perform.
-In other terms, the way we see ourselves impacts our level of performance.
+A clearer view of self-esteem allows one to better understand low self-esteem.
+The latter has to do with the internalised or internally imposed disqualification of one’s self from the right to participate in certain or most situations in the world.
+Such disqualification rests on a perceived lack of worth, which itself derives from the perception that one does not possess the required attributes.
+Low confidence will frequently result from low self-esteem, which may be the reason why they are so often confused.
+Indeed, the perception of oneself as lacking attributes which are necessary to take part in certain situations or actions often leads one to feel unable to perform.
+In other terms, the way we see ourselves impacts our levels of performance.

 Self-esteem and confidence are often treated as equivalent.
-One can read that low self-esteem is about “lack of confidence and feeling badly about oneself” (this comes from a psychology website).
+One psychology website says that low self-esteem is about “lack of confidence and feeling badly about oneself”.
 The Webster dictionary gives a similar definition of self-esteem: “lack of confidence and satisfaction in oneself”.
-The Cambridge English dictionary is slightly more open to a different meaning as it includes the notion of value, but still refers to confidence as a key concept: “belief and confidence in your own ability and value”.
-However, the notions of self-esteem and confidence deserve to be clearly distinguished.
-Confidence has to do with the faith or trust that one places in one’s ability to do something, e.g. to stand in front of a public or to run for five miles.
-In contrast, self-esteem concerns our entitlement to do or be something, which is based on the measurement of our worth.
+The Cambridge English dictionary opens things up a bit by including the notion of "value", but it still refers to confidence as a key concept: “belief and confidence in your own ability and value”.

 Low self-esteem 2.jpg